Table of Contents

 All selectable entities are classified as definitions

-).
+(Def).
 The only fields actually used by the

-framework are name
+framework are name and

-; the other fields are present only for
+uuid; the other fields are present only for

 documentation purposes.

-expresses the relationship between
+An Input expresses the relationship between

-the values of a Point
+the values of a Point as the result of a

-transformation and the values of other Point
+transformation and the values of other Points as

 input to that transformation.

-represents the origin of a
+An Origin represents the origin of a

-'s values.
+Point's values.
 It may be from within the

-framework, like the Clock Service
+framework, like the Clock Service, or from

 outside.